I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 There are teenagers who are starting to realize who they are, and they might find their gender identity might, in fact, be transgender or gender diverse.
 Imagine what it would be like for these individuals to know that by living as they truly are, rather than with their birth-assigned gender, they could very well be putting their lives on the line one day.
-Imagine being so virulently hated simply for your gender identity, to the point where someone might want to harm you to the point of killing you.
+Imagine being so virulently hated simply for your gender identity so much that someone might want to harm you to the point of killing you.

 This is not to say there have not been instances of violence against one particular group in society.
-Certainly, there are several racial groups that can heavily identify with having been lashed out against, simply for the color of their skin.
+Certainly, there are several racial groups that can strongly identify with having been lashed out against simply for the color of their skin.
 It would appear that that brand of violence is continuing to extend to the trans and gender-diverse community.

-The number of trans and gender-diverse individuals killed over the last year has dipped slightly—2018 figures reveal that 369 individuals were killed, while in 2017, numbers reveal that 325 individuals were killed.
-That does not diminish the work that needs to continue as far as trans visibility and honoring those who were killed.
+The number of trans and gender-diverse individuals killed over the last few years has decreased slightly, but that does not diminish the work that needs to continue as far as trans visibility and honoring those who were killed.